railsuser2014/openobject-doc-book-en/7/7_18_Process/index.rst

     </div>

 The organization and quality of a company is typically related to its maturity.
-A mature company is one where processes are well established, and where staff don't waste much time searching for documents or trying to find out how to do their different tasks.
+A mature company is one where processes are well established, and where staff do not waste much time searching for documents or trying to find out how to do their different tasks.